-- 16-bit RGBA This format contains alpha values as well as RGB and uses 4 bits of each color as shown in Figure 12.
-This mode is defined as 4 bits per color and four color planes. - 32-bit RGBA This format contains alpha values as well as RGB and uses 8 bits of each color as shown in Figure 13.
-This mode is defined as 8 bits per color and four color planes. - 40-bit RGBA This format contains alpha values as well as RGB and uses 10 bits of each color as shown in Figure 14.
-This mode is defined as 10 bits per color and four color planes.
+- 16-bit RGBA This format contains alpha values as well as RGB and uses 4 bits of each color as shown in Figure 16.
+This mode is defined as 4 bits per color and four color planes. - 32-bit RGBA This format contains alpha values as well as RGB and uses 8 bits of each color as shown in Figure 17.
+This mode is defined as 8 bits per color and four color planes.